Immersive Field Course: Africa ; Building Cities

 Senior Lecturer John Macomber

-This course will be of interest to students who would like to learn more about solutions to three of the major trends of our time: rapid urbanization; increasing scarcity of clean water, energy, clean air and effective transport; and the apparent inability of federal governments to fully address these problems with their own capabilities and financial resources.
+This course will be of interest to students who would like to investigate business solutions to three of the major problems of our time: rapid and massive urbanization; increasing scarcity of clean water, clean air, clean power, and effective transport; and the apparent inability of federal governments to fully address these problems with their own capabilities and financial resources.

-Students on this IXP will test these ideas with companies and city leaders active in these endeavors.
+Cities are often the right political unit to tackle the impact of these trends, and private investment in public infrastructure is a major tool to address the issues.
+Students in this course will test these solutions with companies, investors, and city leaders.
 Students will emerge with significant understanding of urban development, the competitive advantage of regions, and the private finance of public infrastructure.

-Rapidly growing cities in Latin America and around the world are constrained by the funding and delivery of basic infrastructure involving water, transit, power, and communications.
-New technologies, new business models, public-private partnerships, and increasing interest from financial investors should be able to mitigate some of these constraints, help cities and their citizens, and provide attractive business and investing opportunities.
+Rapidly growing cities in Africa and around the world are constrained by the funding and delivery of basic infrastructure including water, transit, power, and communications.
+New technologies, new business models, public-private partnerships, and increasing interest from financial investors should be able to mitigate some of these constraints, help individuals to improve their lives, and provide attractive business and investing opportunities.
 In theory, well-matched finance, appropriate design, and capable execution in addressing these components of cities can help urban areas to be more competitive with other cities, more environmentally friendly, and more able to provide opportunity for residents.

-Students will gain extensive understanding of two countries in Latin America, rich awareness of the basics of infrastructure design, finance, and delivery, and an advanced sense of what private investors and businesses need in terms of revenue opportunities, regulatory and contractual environments, and technical skill to succeed in these areas.
-The potential is real to make a significant contribution to the economic and social development of these nations.
+Students will gain extensive understanding of two major East African cities (Addis Ababa, Ethiopia and Dar es Salaam, Tanzania); rich awareness of the basics of infrastructure design, finance, and delivery; and an advanced sense of what private investors and businesses need in terms of revenue opportunities, regulatory and contractual environments, and technical skill to succeed in these areas.

 Course Content and Organization

-Overview and Introduction: We will meet for two class sessions in the fall to discuss the basics of infrastructure finance, engineering, and procurement across each asset class, as well as to obtain basic background on the history, legal systems, and prior city building efforts in each metropolis.
+Overview and Introduction: The course will meet for three class sessions in the fall to discuss the basics of infrastructure development and finance across each asset class, and to learn fundamental background on the history, legal systems, and prior development efforts in each urban area.

-Deliverable: Students will present their findings and recommendations to company executives, investors, and government officials at capstone events in each city.
-There is potential to publish findings as series of HBS Working Papers, technical notes, or case studies.
+Deliverable: Students will present their initial findings and recommendations at capstone events in each city.
+Feedback collected from these sessions will then be incorporated into a final report to be published after the immersion.
+In addition, there is potential to disseminate findings as journal articles, HBS Working Papers, technical notes, or case studies.

-In contrast to FIELD 2 Global Immersions, IXPs are customized according to individual faculty research and are designed to enable students to take an active role in the construction of their learning.
-In many instances, IXPS are built with a specific focus in mind and teams of students are called upon to collaborate directly with local company partners to scope projects, collect data and organize work plans before and during the immersion.
-Alternatively, some IXPs are designed to provide a more macro-level understanding of business practices in a specific country, and require students to prepare for engagement with a number of firms representing multiple industries.
-Longer in duration than FIELD 2, IXPs also tailor learning via field-based exercises, panel presentations, guest lectures, alumni events and plenary visits to relevant companies and organizations.
+In contrast to FIELD 2 Global Immersions, Immersive Field Courses are customized according to individual faculty research and are designed to enable students to take an active role in the construction of their learning.
+In many instances, these courses are built with a specific focus in mind and teams of students are called upon to collaborate directly with local company partners to scope projects, collect data and organize work plans before and during the immersion.
+Longer in duration than FIELD 2, these courses also tailor learning via field-based exercises, panel presentations, guest lectures, alumni events and plenary visits to relevant companies and organizations.

 Course Credit and Fees

-Students who successfully complete this IXP (including participation in all on-campus meetings during the Fall term) will earn 3.0 course credits, which will be posted in the Winter term.
+Students who successfully complete this course (including participation in all on-campus sessions during the Fall and Spring terms) will earn 3.0 course credits.

-HBS will provide in-country logistics for IXPs (including accommodations, select meals, and local travel) but students will need to contribute a fee of $3,000 towards defraying a part of these costs.
-In addition, students are responsible for their round-trip air travel to Lima and from Buenos Aires and any costs associated with required visa documentation and immunizations.
-Students who have applied for financial aid may submit for additional financial support to participate in this IXP.
-Please see the Financial Aid website (login required) for more information on financial support for IXP courses.
+HBS will provide in-country logistics for IFCs (including accommodations, select meals, and local travel) but students will need to contribute a fee of $2,400 towards defraying a part of these costs.
+In addition, students are responsible for their round-trip air travel and any costs associated with required visa documentation and immunizations.
+Students who have applied for financial aid may apply for additional financial support to participate in this course.
+Please see the Financial Aid website (login required) for more information on financial support for Immersive Field Courses.